scala/scala3/docs/docs/reference/features-classification.md

 author: Martin Odersky
 ---

 This document provides an overview of the features proposed for Scala 3 with the aim to facilitate the discussion what to include and when to include it.
-It classifies features into seven categories: Essential foundations, simplifications, restrictions, dropped features, changed features, new features, and features oriented towards meta-programming with the aim to replace existing macros.
+It classifies features into seven groups: Essential foundations, simplifications, restrictions, dropped features, changed features, new features, and features oriented towards meta-programming with the aim to replace existing macros.

-Each feature group contains sections classifying the status (i.e. relative importance to be a part of Scala-3, and relative urgency when to decide this) and the migration cost of the features in it.
+Each feature group contains sections classifying the status (i.e. relative importance to be a part of Scala 3, and relative urgency when to decide this) and the migration cost of the features in it.

 The current document reflects the state of things as of end of February, 2019.
 It will be updated to reflect any future changes in that status.

-### Essential Foundations
+## Essential Foundations

 These new features directly model core features of DOT, higher-kinded types, and the [SI calculus for implicit resolution](https://infoscience.epfl.ch/record/229878/files/simplicitly_1.pdf).